Haidra-Org/hordelib/README.md

 `hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.

-The developers of this project can be found in the AI Horde Discord server: [https://discord.gg/3DxrhksKzn](https://discord.gg/3DxrhksKzn)
+The developers of `hordelib` can be found in the AI Horde Discord server: [https://discord.gg/3DxrhksKzn](https://discord.gg/3DxrhksKzn)

-NOTE: This project is in early development and is not yet in use by Stable Horde.
+NOTE: This project is in development and is not yet in use by Stable Horde.

 ## Purpose